Virohan Allied & Healthcare Programs

 Try solving the NEET chemistry question papers of previous years.

 The organic chemistry section will have 14-18 questions in the NEET exam, making it important to cover all the NEET chemistry important chapters and not leave anything unclear.
 The most important chapter from the organic chemistry chapters is ‘general organic chemistry’, along with isomerism and effects.
-Students having the question of how to cover the chemistry syllabus for NEET can start by creating a focused timetable and allotting time for revision as well.
+Students who have the question of how to cover the chemistry syllabus for NEET can start by creating a focused timetable and allotting time for revision as well.
 After completing the syllabus, start the preparation for NEET using mock tests to perform well in the upcoming exam.

 Students who are thinking of how to score high in chemistry NEET need to understand that most of the questions are theory-based and are directly taken from the NCERT books for NEET.
 Analysing the NEET chemistry previous year questions can make a great change in the scores of the aspirants.

-Source of the Questions | Approximate No. of Questions in NEET |
+| Source of the Questions | Approximate No. of Questions in NEET |

 Solved Examples + Exercises given at the end of the NCERT textbook | 15-20 |